Adding standard metafield definitions

 - Optional: To allow for this defintion to display for automated collections, select Automated collections.
 This option is only available for product and variant metafields.

-- Optional: To hide the metafield from the corresponding pages in your Shopify admin, click Definition pinned.
+- Optional: To unpin the metafield so that the corresponding pages in your Shopify admin doesn't automatically display the metafield, click Definition pinned.